leanprover/leanprover.github.io/download/index.md

 ## Source

-The source code can be download here:
+The source code can be downloaded here:

 - [Source Code](http://github.com/leanprover/lean)